What is the Devon Hospitals Short Stay School?

 We take into consideration any special educational needs your child may have.

 Please inform us of any special provision or needs your child has, or any other information that would be helpful to us in working with him/her.

 What happens on discharge from hospital?

 We will contact your child's main school and update them on work covered.
 We write a summary report for school and yourself if your child has been with us for a week or more.
-If your child is unable to return to school for more than three weeks after discharge, we will liaise with the School's Company Academy Trust who may be in a position to offer home tuition or personalised provision at one of its centres.
+If your child is unable to return to school for more than three weeks after discharge, please talk to us and we can signpost you to extra services available.